 Whilst djay is mostly popular on IOS devices for mobile and iPad right now, they also brag a seamless integration with your music library for Windows 10.

-Most recently, they introduced their ‘Neural Mix’ feature, which allows the user to remove (or separate) the elements of a track in real-time, such as the vocals and the drums, similar to the ‘stems’ feature on Traktor Pro (note: this version is called djay Pro AI and is currently only available on Mac or IOS).
+The software also has an innovative ‘Neural Mix’ feature which allows the user to remove (or separate) the elements of a track in real-time (such as the vocals and the drums), similar to the ‘stems’ feature on Traktor Pro.
+Both these features are only available with the full version.

 In addition to an ever-increasing number of DJ controllers, their software also offers native integration with Pioneer DJ’s pro gear in a DJ booth.
 From an innovation standpoint, it’s arguably the best DJ software on the market, although perhaps not ideal if you want the pick of the DJ controllers with the convenience of out-of-the-box native integration.

 The software also integrates with streaming services including Beatport LINK, Beatsource LINK, TIDAL, and SoundCloud.

 If you want to see exactly which controllers are supported based on your device/operating system it’s best to visit their website.

 6. Engine DJ

 Now unless you’re buying a piece of Denon’s hardware (or perhaps Numark as they’re owned by the same parent company, ‘inMusic’… we list all of them below), you don’t need to worry about this influencing your decision on what DJ software to use.

 In the same way that you would with rekordbox, for example, you would use Engine DJ as a track management/preparation tool on your laptop: setting cue points and creating playlists, etc, transferring it onto a USB and then plug that USB into one of Denon’s standalone units.

 Aside from professional media players, these all-in-one DJ systems that we’re talking about (where the Engine DJ operating system is built-in to the unit for standalone purposes) includes the Numark Mixstream Pro, the Denon Prime Go, the SC Live 2, the SC Live 4, Denon’s Prime 2 (note: this unit has been discontinued), and of course, Denon’s flagship Prime 4.